Handale1808/aXiom/SOLUTION.md

     * AI-powered IDE features (code completion, refactoring, navigation, etc.)
     * Cascade is a wonderful addition that makes finding where you put what really easy
     * Has all the plugins I need
+    * Built in AI speeds up development a LOT

     ESLint
     * Enforces code structure and consistency